s-blais/react-redux-portfolio-project-birdfeeder-frontend/README.md

-Please refer to the README in my backend repo, [here](https://github.com/s-blais/react-redux-portfolio-project-birdfeeder-backend).
+Please refer to the README in this app's backend repo, [here](https://github.com/s-blais/react-redux-portfolio-project-birdfeeder-backend).
 Thanks!